stiftcast/timefops/README.md

 Performs file operations (moving, copying and archiving) on files/directories based on their access/change/modified dates.

 ## Description
-This program will provide a total of 9 commands, which will provide moving, copying and archiving capabilities for files/directories based on their access time, change time or modified time.
+This program provides moving, copying and archiving capabilities for files/directories based on their access time, change time or modified time.

-`[acm]tmove` - Move files/dirs based on the date last accessed/created/modified.<br />
-`[acm]tcopy` - Copy files/dirs based on the date last accessed/created/modified.<br />
-`[acm]tarchive` - Archive files/dirs based on the date last accessed/created/modified.<br />
+The CLI interface contains nested sub-parsers where you'll be required to choose the time predicate and operation.
+This program also contains an API (see examples below) for usage in other Python programs, though its recommended to use the CLI, as that is how the program is designed to be used.

 Both the copying and moving functionality utilize Python's `shutil` module, whereas the `tarfile` module is used for creating tar archives.

-Tested & confirmed working on Linux and Windows platforms, compatibility with Mac OS is unknown.
+Python 3.7+ is required.

 ## Installation
 Using pipx (recommended):